codecleveland/manifesto/README.md

 joefiorini: The tech community means more than just programmers; it’s anyone involved in the business of technology (which typically means software, but _could_ mean hardware as well)

-A support network that helps other meetups get off the ground or keep moving, and also maybe has its own events promoting the tech scene in general

 #### Branding

 #### Community Events

 #### Workshops

 #### Bootcamps

 #### Learning Resources

 #### Happy Hour
+Goal: provide a monthly low-pressure event to connect with others that are involved in the local community.

 #### Sponsors
 Meetups and organizations cost money.
 Code Cleveland is always looking for good people with some interest in being close to the Cleveland tech scene who want to help out.

 #### Volunteers

 #### Event Calendar

 #### Directory

 #### Job Board

 #### Meetup Groups
+Goal: help meetup groups get off the ground or keep moving by providing a tried-and-true framework to implement.

 ##### Venues
 - Limit driving.
 It's a harsh requirement, but the longer the drive, the less likely you will attend.